How AI Shopping Recommendations Work

 Does Amazon use AI to recommend products?

-What AI tools offer real-time product recommendations during checkout?
+What AI tools offer real-time product recommendations?